10 Days in Argentina: 7 Sample Itineraries

 Once here, you have a couple options on how and where to spend your time.

-If you are willing/able to rent a car, I recommend spending as many nights as possible in Puerto Piramides on the Peninsula Valdes instead of spending all of your nights in Puerto Madryn.
+If you are willing/able to rent a car (check rates here), I recommend spending as many nights as possible in Puerto Piramides on the Peninsula Valdes instead of spending all of your nights in Puerto Madryn.

-We stayed at Oceano Patagonia Wild Coast Residence in Puerto Piramides and spent three full days exploring Valdes.
+We stayed at Oceano Patagonia Wild Coast Residence one trip in Puerto Piramides and spent three full days exploring Valdes.
+On a second trip we rented an apartment here.

 I promise, you won’t be bored here if you’re here for the wildlife.

-We could even hear and watch the whales from our beds!
+We could even hear and watch the whales from our beds at the Oceano!

 If you choose to go this route and stay on the peninsula, here’s my Peninsula Valdes guide.